e3ob/learn-github-pages/README.md

 ## Steps:

-### 1. Fork the Repository
+### 1. Fork this Repository
-- Navigate to the repository you wish to fork on GitHub.
-- Click on the 'Fork' button at the top right corner of the page.
-This will create a copy of the repository in your GitHub account.
+- Click on the 'Fork' button at the top right corner of this page.
+This will create a copy of this repository in your GitHub account.

 ### 2. Set up GitHub Pages
 - Navigate to your forked repository on the GitHub website.